The Literary Arts Fund will provide at least $50 million in support of the nonprofit literary arts field over the next five years, concluding in 2031.

 - Storytelling nonprofits with a primary mission of supporting this oral art form.

-- Nonprofits, publishers, initiatives, and projects that are part of and fiscally sponsored by a college or university.
+- Nonprofits, publishers, initiatives, and projects that are a department or division of, or are fiscally sponsored by, a college or university.

 - Nonprofits whose primary mission is to present, publish, or support young writers.